 1.)
 Accidents and reporting If any employee is unfortunate enough to have an accident it is vital that the current reporting procedures are followed.

 2.)
-Any accident however minor must be reported to head office for entry in the accident book.
+Therefore any accident however minor.
+Must be reported to head office for entry in the accident book.

 3.)
-The accident book is retained at head office and it is maintained under the social security (clause and payments) regulations of 1979.
+Do note the accident book is retained at head office and it is maintained under the social security (clause and payments) regulations of 1979.

-And is in addition to the reporting procedure for noticeable accidents and industrial diseases we describe later.
+And is in addition to the reporting procedure for noticeable accidents.
+As well as industrial diseases we describe later.

 4.)
 For serious accidents a revised set of regulations came into force on the 1st April 1986.
-These come under the reporting of injuries, diseases and dangerous regulations 1986, which is known as R.I.D.D.O.R.
+These come under the reporting of injuries, diseases and dangerous regulations 1986.
+Furthermore which is known as R.I.D.D.O.R.

 5.)
 After entry in the accident book under one of the headings below which is absolutely necessary.

 Accidents and reporting.
 The head office will take the appropriate step to inform the appropriate enforcing authority.